bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 The first browser to try view the new article will almost certainly be Allison's, as she verifies everything looks good before posting about the new article to social media.
 So, let's just assume the browser is Safari.

-Like Mars Edit, Safari resolves `podfeet.com` to an IP address and sends an HTTPS request for the new article to that IP.
+Like MarsEdit, Safari resolves `podfeet.com` to an IP address and sends an HTTPS request for the new article to that IP.
 Again, that will be a CloudFlare server.
 After the request passes all of CloudFlare's security checks, the CloudFlare server will check its cache to see if it already has a copy of the article saved.
 This is a new article that hasn't been viewed yet, so it won't.

 Like before, the CloudFlare server will relay the request to Allison's server, where NGINX will handle it.
 NGINX will again pass the request to PHP-FPM, which will execute the WordPress code, including the code for Allison's theme and the various plugins she has installed.
 The Wordpress code will query the database for the article's contents, and when it has everything it needs, generate the HTML code to render the article.
 PHP-FPM will pass the generated HTML back to NGINX, which will pass it back to the CloudFlare server, **which will cache it**, before finally passing it back to Safari.